DHARPA-Project/kiara/docs/install.md

 # Installation

-There are three ways to install *kiara* on your machine.
-Via a manual binary download, an install script, or installation of the python package.
+There are currently two ways to install *kiara* on your machine.
+Via a manual binary download, or installation of the python package.

 ## Binaries